Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Results

 In Figure \ref{fig:median_regression_APEX_MODIS}, we show the 20-year trend in the re-calibrated MODIS data for the square kilometer cell containing the APEX site.
 Both the APEX radiometer and MODIS satellite based trend analyses coincide, and show a slight increase in PWV over the last 20 years.
-In the lower panel, we show that the trend is similar in the monthly median and in the monthly top quartile (best quarter) while it does not change significantly in the worst conditions.
+In the lower panel, we show that the trend is similar in the monthly median and in the monthly top quartile (25th percentile) while it does not change significantly in the worst conditions.
 The fitting results for the MODIS trend data are also reported in Table \ref{tab:fits}.
 We note that since APEX does not provide PWV measurements from before May 2006, the uncertainty in our re-calibration relations could increase for times prior to that.

-As noted in e.g. \cite{BOHM2020103192} and \cite{Cortes2020}, the variability in PWV over time may depend on phenomena such as El Ni\~no. Periods of higher Oceanic Ni\~no Index (ONI), which is one way to trace the strength of El Ni\~no, are known to correlate with more rain at both lower and higher latitudes along the western coast of South America \citep{GlantzRamirez2020}.
+As noted in e.g. \cite{BOHM2020103192} and \cite{Cortes2020}, variability in PWV over time may depend on phenomena such as ENSO.
+Periods of higher Oceanic Niño Index (ONI), which is one way to trace the strength of ENSO, are known to correlate with more rain at both lower and higher latitudes along the western coast of South America \citep{GlantzRamirez2020}.
 We do not see a clear correlation between the ONI and the deseasonalized PWV or the 1-year boxcar smoothed time series.
 The cause of interannual variability likely depends on the season, as confirmed in the middle panel of Figure \ref{fig:median_regression_APEX_MODIS}, which hints at differing levels of variability over time for each season.
 During austral summer, variability depends on factors such as the altiplanic winter, the period around February when wet air from the Amazon region traverses the Andes and precipitates predominantly in Northern Chile \citep[e.g.]{Gan2005, Canedo-Rosso2019}.
 Moreover, variability in the Andes precipitation also depend on variability in the Antarctic Ozone and in the Southern Annular Mode, which is strengthening with climate change \citep{Feron2020}.
-In a future study, we will more fully explore the relation between PWV in the Atacama Desert and the South American Monsoon (SAM), El Ni\~no–Southern Oscillation (ENSO), and variations in the ozone layer.
+In a future study, we will more fully explore the relation between PWV in the Atacama Desert and the South American Monsoon (SAM), ENSO, and variations in the ozone layer.